What do you do when long-term sickness or injury makes sex difficult, or impossible, or leaves one spouse with no desire for sex?

 - Sexual intimacy is important for a marriage.

 - Sex means, or should mean, a great deal more than intercourse.

 If you and your spouse both accept the points above, you should be able to arrive at a working solution if you can talk openly about sex.
-If one of you rejects one or more of those points, that will become a roadblock.
-I know no way to prove any of these, especially to someone who does not want them to be true.
-The best approach it to have calm conversations.
-Do not argue until your spouse agrees or leaves in anger, nudge the issue along and give them time to think and pray about the issues.
-Being able to communicate about sex is a common problem, and that can be a roadblock.
-Understand that sex is important to marriage and work past your difficulties discussing it.
+If one of you rejects one or more of those points, it will become a roadblock.
+I know no way to prove any of these, especially to someone who doesn’t want them to be true.
+The best approach calm conversations.
+Don’t argue until your spouse agrees or leaves in anger, nudge the issue along and give her time to think and pray about the issues.
+Being able to communicate about sex is a common problem, and can be a significant roadblock.
+Sex is important to marriage, so work past your difficulties discussing it.
 Choice of words and tone can make discussing sex easier or more difficult, so pay attention to these.
 Whatever language is most comfortable is fine, as long as you both understand what euphemisms mean.

-If you get past the roadblocks, it is time to discuss what can and cannot be done sexually.
-An act of sex need not result in orgasm for both of you if one of you is unable or does not feel like it.
-If pain or other problems makes prolonged intercourse difficult but you both want to have intercourse do it for a short time then move to other activities.
+If you get past the roadblocks, it’s time to discuss what can and can’t be done sexually.
+An act of sex need not result in orgasm for both of you if one of you is unable or doesn’t feel like it.
+If pain or other problems makes prolonged intercourse difficult but you both want to have intercourse, do it for a short time then move to other activities.
 Experiment with different potions, and make use of pillows for comfort or to change positions slightly.
-Do not think a lack of erection means no sexual desire, and realise that an unerect penis can be stimulated to orgasm by hand, mouth, or vibrator (more on dealing with erection problems).
+Don’t think a lack of erection means no sexual desire, and realise that an unerect penis can be stimulated to orgasm by hand, mouth, or vibrator (more on dealing with erection problems).
 If nothing else is possible, you can lie together and snuggle and talk while the one who feels desire self stimulates to climax.
 Even better, their partner can start the process, or wait until climax is close and finish it.

 A few other thoughts: